Boundary pairs associated with quadratic forms: Introduction

-A different approach using the notion of Dirichlet forms is used in the works of Brasche et al~\cite{brasche-demuth:05, benamor-brasche:08, bbb:11}.
+A different approach using the notion of Dirichlet forms is used in the works of Brasche et al~\cite{brasche-demuth:05, benamor-brasche:08, bbb:11}, see also~\cite[Ex.~3.6]{posilicano:01}).
 Their concept is called \emph{non-negative form perturbations} and can equivalently be given (in our notation) by a non-negative closed quadratic form $\qf h$ in $\HS$ with domain $\HS^1:=\dom \qf h$, an auxiliary Hilbert space $\HSaux$ and an identification operator $\Gamma$, \emph{closed} as operator $\HS^1 \to \HSaux$ and densely defined in $\HS^1$ with dense range $\ran \Gamma$ (\cite[Ex.~2.1 and Lem.~2.2]{bbb:11}).
 It is more general than our concept since $\Gamma$ is not assumed to be bounded as operator $\HS^1 \to \HSaux$ and since $\ker \Gamma$ is not assumed to be dense in $\HS$ (we have one example where we also drop the latter density condition, see \Sec{large.bd2}).
-We would like to stress that Brasche et al.\ only consider (what we call) the \DtN operator $\Lambda=\Lambda(-1)$ at $z=-1$ and not \emph{families} of \DtN operators $(\Lambda(z))_z$ as we do.
+We would like to stress that Brasche et al only consider (what we call) the \DtN\ operator $\Lambda=\Lambda(-1)$ at $z=-1$ and not \emph{families} of \DtN\ operators $(\Lambda(z))_z$ as we do.

-One of the main examples in~\cite{bbb:11} is the Laplacian on $\R$ with infinitely many delta interactions on it (in the terminology above, Robin-type perturbations of the Neumann Laplacian on $\R$, see \Rem{brasche}), a case also treated in detail in~\cite{kostenko-malamud:10}.
+One of the main examples in~\cite{bbb:11} is the Laplacian on $\R$ with infinitely many delta interactions on it (in other words, Robin-type perturbations of the Neumann Laplacian on $\R$, see \Remenum{eq.ell}{brasche}), a case also treated in detail in~\cite{kostenko-malamud:10} (see \Rem{delta.malamud} and also~\cite{malamud-schmuedgen:12,cmp:13,bll:13a} for other recent applications of boundary triple methods to delta-type Schr\"odinger operators).
+Brasche et al also introduce an interesting equivalent characterisation of ``elliptic regularity'' of a boundary pair in terms of an optimal convergence speed for Robin-type resolvents in the works of Brasche et al~\cite{brasche-demuth:05, benamor-brasche:08, bbb:11} (see again \Remenum{eq.ell}{brasche}).